 We’ve written enough blogs on the topic of marketing plans that you know by now, as a business owner spending money on marketing, that you need one.
-A marketing plan comprises elements of your main business strategy, aligns and gives a structure to tactics to be deployed, is a guide to your content, and creates a benchmark
+A strategic marketing plan comprises elements of your main business strategy, aligns and gives a structure to marketing tactics to be deployed, is a guide to your content, and creates a benchmark to achieve your goals.

-And of course, when creating your plan there are some best practices to follow.
-We’ll highlight some key sections of a marketing plan and the tips we’ve learned and employed over the years.
+And of course, when creating a marketing strategy there are some best practices to follow.
+We’ll highlight some key areas of a highly effective marketing plan and the tips we’ve learned and employed over the years.
 We know following these will make your marketing approach that much more objective, effective, and successful.

 Setting Company Goals